ilham210538/AzureAgentToM365/README.md

 * Create a new Agent in Foundry with the following details:
     * Name: "Stocks Agent"
     * Deployment: Use gpt-4o or gpt4.1 (works well also with gpt4-turbo)
     * Instructions: "You are an agent to search for a specific stock value using the function 'getTimeSeries'.
-Show the data in a table."
+Show the data in a table except if there is a unique value returned. end_date MUST be strictly superior to start_date, never send the same value for the 2 parameters"
     * Agent Description: "Retrieve the value of a stock at a specific time"

 * Create a connection to manage the auth key to the API we'd like to call: